-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Across the state, all public TV channels will air the ceremony, which will feature special guests to honor 2020 graduates.

-He encouraged graduating seniors to submit photos, videos, and special messages for the ceremony to Virginia Public Media at vpm.org/grad.
+He encouraged graduating seniors to submit photos, videos, and special messages for the ceremony to Virginia Public Media at

 This weekend marks Eid al-Fitr, holy days for Muslims, and Gov. Northam wished all Muslims in Virginia a blessed and joyous celebration, but encouraged safe celebrations amid the pandemic.